How Do We Know?

 This is a call for an “Epistemology” in black thought.
 Of course we won’t call it epistemology – a long sounding word of greek origin.
 Defined narrowly, epistemology is the study of knowledge and justified belief.
 As the study of knowledge, epistemology is concerned with the following questions: What are the necessary and sufficient conditions of knowledge?
 What are its sources?
 What is its structure, and what are its limits?
 Or more simply, what is knowledge?
 How is knowledge acquired?
 How do we know what we know?

 The Western world wrestled with this question for centuries.
 They had to move beyond religious Scholasticism in order to stretch out and grow intellectually.
 Scholasticism was the dominant western Christian theological and philosophical school of the Middle Ages, based on the authority of the Latin Fathers and of Aristotle and his commentators.
 During that time they knew something was true because Aristotle and the Church fathers said it was.
 As black people we have to ask are we stuck in the same boat?
 How do we know if something is true?
-If someone cites Malcolm X or Martin Luther King, or Elijah Muhammad as a source of truth can we comfortably dispute it?
-Can any one person be the source of all knowledge?
+If someone cites Dr. Ben Jochannan, John Henrik Clarke, Malcolm X, Martin Luther King, or Elijah Muhammad as a source of truth can we comfortably dispute it?
+Can any one person be the ultimate source of knowledge?
 Or should those with trained skills contribute to the accepted body of knowledge collectively?

-For black people another criteria or authority for knowledge is based in Afrocentrism.
-We often ask ourselves hmm how black does that sound?
+For black people, another criteria or authority for knowledge is based in Afrocentrism.
+We often ask ourselves 'hmm how black does that sound?'
 Or how good does that make us feel as black people?
-Afrocentrism is a defence of African cultural elements as historically valid in the context of art, music, and literature (Asante).
+Afrocentrism is a defense of African cultural elements as historically valid in the context of art, music, and literature (Asante).
 It is rooted in a response to Eurocentrism.
-But instead of Afrocentric shouldn’t our orientation be truth-centric?
+But rather than being Afrocentric, shouldn’t our orientation be truth-centric?
 Accepting the reality that it is natural and healthy to be interested in our own identity, is that the end of our quest for knowledge?
 Were pre-colonial Africans Afrocentric?
 When they looked at the stars and the heavens did they see Africa, or Africans?
 Were they looking for Africaness?
 Is that what they were looking for?
 Any method they used would naturally be African.
 Not being part of a diaspora or not yet facing the onslaught of white supremacy, they had the luxury of being able to focus on natural phenomena in order to ascertain truth – universal, cosmological truth.

 So we also have to ask, what is the purpose of the knowledge we use?
 What’s the point?
 Why are we talking about this?
 How does this substantially help us as a people?